Machine Scoring Fails the Test

 [A] computer could not measure accuracy, reasoning, adequacy of evidence, good sense, ethical stance, convincing argument, meaningful organization, clarity, and veracity in your essay.
 If this is true I don't believe a computer would be able to measure my full capabilities and grade me fairly. -- Akash, student

 [H]ow can the feedback a computer gives match the carefully considered comments a teacher leaves in the margins or at the end of your paper? -- Pinar, student

-(Responses to New York Times The Learning Network blog post,"How Would You Feel about a Computer Grading Your Essays?", 5 April 2013)
+(Responses to The New York Times The Learning Network blog post,"How Would You Feel about a Computer Grading Your Essays?", April 5, 2013)